iandol/bookends-tools/README.md

 ![Workflow screenshot](https://raw.githubusercontent.com/iandol/bookends-tools/master/images/workflow.png)

-Note: the tools donated with a 📄 use Applescript `System Events` to trigger keyboard bindings and this doesn't always trigger correctly...
+Note: the tools denoted by 📄 use Applescript `System Events` to trigger keyboard bindings with delays; the delays work fine for me but may need to be adjusted for you.

 **key**: `📄: select some text in another app then trigger tool` — `🗄: select reference(s) within Bookends then trigger tool` — `⌨️: trigger tool and enter some text`